-The UCA provides a set of general rules that applies across a variety of depreciating assets and certain other capital expenditure.
+The uniform capital allowances system (UCA) provides a set of general rules that applies across a variety of depreciating assets and certain other capital expenditure.
 It does this by consolidating a range of former capital allowance regimes.
 These regimes were complex and inconsistent, and involved significant replication of parallel but not identical provisions and concepts.
-Most of these deficiencies are overcome by consolidating capital allowance provisions, including those relating to:
+Most of these deficiencies are overcome by the consolidation of the capital allowance provisions.
+The UCA includes provisions relating to: